flamholz/soil_diskin/README.md

 * install wolframscript to run mathematica from the command line

-* install julia -- describe version
+* install julia -- describe version - version 1.11.6
 ** install julia deps in Project.toml

 * run snakemake to run the entire pipeline